ndawe/pyAMI/docs/examples/commands.rst

 For example, to list runs in period M of the current year's data:

-.. command-output:: ami list runs M
+.. command-output:: ami list runs --year 11 M
    :ellipsis: 20

 You may also specify multiple periods:

-.. command-output:: ami list runs K1 K2
+.. command-output:: ami list runs --year 11 K1 K2
    :ellipsis: 20